 Originally from Holland, PA, he and his wife Liz (Purdue BA Communications, 2005) reside in San Francisco, CA where they've been running the local chapter of the Purdue Alumni Club since 2014.
 When not coordinating club activities, he enjoys playing outdoors and exploring California.

 Jenny Gattari is a 1985 Industrial Engineering graduate of Purdue University.
 In addition to the BS of IE she also holds an MBA.
-She currently works for Pfizer as a Global Director, Sterile Injectibles in Lake Forest, IL.
+She currently works for Pfizer as a global Senior Director, Portfolio Network Strategy in Lake Forest, IL.
 She has broad experience in pharmaceutical sales, marketing, pricing, contracting, global program management, R&D, planning and manufacturing operations.

 “Do what you WANT, not what you CAN.” – Nadine Haupt